Compare two cars

 Verdict

 Audi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Mercedes Benz E offers slightly better overall protection and takes the lead.
 When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
 Audi A6 still consumps less fuel, which needs to be taken into consideration.
 No mistake, whatever you decide here, but I'd still go for the Audi.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.